DataDog/integrations-core/cisco_aci/tests/README.md

 kubernetes integration installed.

 The major downsides here are:
-- Only one version of the cisco api
+- Only one version of the cisco api.
 - The sandbox comes with almost nothing configured and you have to setup the whole environment otherwise most metrics won't show up.
 - Such a sandbox requires you to reserve it, sometimes one day in advance.
 - It requires the use of a VPN that may be incompatible with other corporate VPNs